Disclosures and FAQ

 Disclosures

 If you are now a debtor in bankruptcy, or if the debt(s) referenced in our communication have been discharged through a bankruptcy proceeding, then our communication is for informational and verification purposes only, and is not a demand for payment nor an attempt to collect a claim.
 If you have filed bankruptcy, please notify us in writing and provide the bankruptcy case number along with the name of the court in which your bankruptcy case was filed.
-Please also include your LGBS account number.
+Please also include your name and LGBS account number.
 You can send this information to Linebarger Goggan Blair & Sampson, LLP, P.O.
 BOX 702118, San Antonio, TX 78270.

 You can opt-out of text messages by texting STOP back to the number we texted you from.
 Your opt-out request will generate one final message confirming that you have been unsubscribed.
 You will no longer receive text messages from us.
 If you want to opt back into receiving texts, contact our contact center or text HELP to the number we texted you from for instructions.